Slip and fall cases can happen to everyone at some point in their lives. These...

 - California Pregnancy Disability Leave Law (PDLL) and

 - California Family Rights Act (CFRA).

-The above laws state that pregnant employees should be treated justly and provided due consideration for their pregnant state.
-If you are not given reasonable accommodations and feel that California maternity leave laws are not being followed, your employer could be facing several pregnancy discrimination cases.
-You then have the right, under the above laws, to file damages against your employer.
+The laws enumerated above state that pregnant employees should be treated justly and provided due consideration due to their pregnant state.
+If you are not given reasonable accommodations and feel that California maternity leave laws are not being followed in your workplace, then your employer could be facing several pregnancy discrimination cases.
+You have the right, under the above laws, to file for damages against your employer.

 What Not to Do When Filing Pregnancy Discrimination Claims

 A lot of victims of pregnancy discrimination acts commit the mistake of negotiating their claims or reaching for a settlement on their own.
 You should be aware that your employer will likely have the resources and connections to fight your claims, thus pursuing your claims alone may work against your favor.
 Your employer would also be covered by insurance, so you should expect the insurance adjuster to be very skilled at scrutinizing or exploiting loopholes and technicalities in your claims until they get denied or significantly reduced.